 Today the IFPA offers a comprehensive range of services which promote sexual health and support reproductive choice on a not-for-profit basis.

-The IFPA provides medical services from its clinics in Dublin city centre and Tallaght as well as crisis pregnancy counselling services at 11 centres nationwide.
+The IFPA provides medical services from its clinics in Dublin city centre and Tallaght and pregnancy counselling services at eleven centres nationwide.

-The IFPA delivers family planning courses to medical professionals and sexual and reproductive health training to service providers, young people, parents and community groups.
+The IFPA also delivers contraceptive training to medical professionals and sexual health training to service providers, young people, parents and community groups.

-With a strong track record in providing high-quality medical, pregnancy counselling and education services, the IFPA is a respected authority on sexuality and health and is regularly called upon to give expert opinion and advice.
+With a strong track record in providing high quality medical, counselling and education services, the IFPA is a respected authority on sexual and reproductive health and rights and is regularly called upon to give expert opinion and advice.

-The IFPA works with partner organisations and civil society to raise awareness of the importance of sexual and reproductive health at home and all over the world.
+The IFPA works with partner organisations and civil society to raise awareness of the importance of sexual and reproductive health and rights at home and all over the world.
 The IFPA’s mission is to enable people to make informed choices about their sexual and reproductive health and to understand their rights.